brainthee/CHAOTICA/README.md

 ## Roadmap

 In time, this will outline what should be expected for version 1 and what will be added later on.

+- Combine all scheduling functionality in to the core scheduler (currently delivery is handled separately).
+This is dependant on figuring out a neat UI to handle delivery and non-delivery timeslots.

 ## Support